How Can a Father Get Full Custody of His Child?

 How can a father get full custody of his child at the trial stage?

-How can a father get full custody of his child after the judgment?
+How can a father get full custody of his child after the custody judgment?

-Our final thoughts on how a father can get full custody of his child
+Our final thoughts on fathers getting full custody of their child